openstream/woocommerce-runmyaccounts/README.md

 ## Contribution

-You are warmly welcome to contribute to Run My Accounts for WooCommerce.
+You are warmly welcome to contribute to Run my Accounts for WooCommerce.
 No matter if you find a typo or a bug, if you want to suggest a cool new feature or if you want to help us to translate it... we would like to hear you.
 Here's how you could get started.

 1. [Report](https://github.com/openstream/woocommerce-runmyaccounts/issues) a minor issue or a major bug
 2. [Provide feedback](https://github.com/openstream/woocommerce-runmyaccounts/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open) on enhancements